An Appalachian Trail Tale

 The shelter’s register indicated there were “NO MICE HERE.”
 We now knew why.
 I doubt there are animals of any type in the area: porcupines, wild boar, hyenas, elephants.
 At seven feet, this sucker couldn’t have been surviving on half-ounce rodents alone.

 After descending to Lehigh Gap and crossing the languid, coffee-colored Lehigh River, we reached Palmerton (pop: 5,300-ish but shrinking).
-This was thanks in part to a lift into town by a local trail angel named Lothar.
+This was thanks to a lift by a local trail angel named Lothar (meaning: famed warrior).
 Lothar’s birth name was Rochelle (yes, a female, both when she was born and still, though by that I don’t mean stillborn).

 In town--our first true mining town (legacy left: abandoned factories; economic depression; toxic waste; unemployment; missing vegetation; and so forth)--we thanked Lothar.
 We then checked into the City Hall dungeon, via the PIG department.
 Pride, Integrity, Guns-a-blazin.’
 I’ve seen worse jail cells.
 Been in worse.
 Rights waived, we jaywalked across the street to eat.

-Our choice was an establishment called Bert’s, where bacon grease is considered an essential oil.
-I fell instantly in love with our waitress, a natural-looking, shy, young blond.
-No warpaint; no bolt-on boobs; no collagen lips; no liposuctioned hips; no bleached hair; no fake lashes or brows; no chemicals; no attitude; and not even any, as far as I could tell, piercings.
+Our choice was a place called Bert’s, where bacon grease is considered an essential oil.
+I fell in love with our waitress, a natural-looking, shy, young blond.
+No warpaint; no bolt-on boobs; no collagen lips; no liposuctioned hips; no bleached hair; no fake lashes or brows; no chemicals; no attitude; and, as far as I could tell, no piercings.
 This was real love--that timeless agony--not faithless hollow lust.
 Normal conduct for me.
 The prettier and more natural they are, the more I squander on tips.
-In this case, more than the price of my meal.
+In this case, more than my meal’s cost.
 What a sucker.
 A satisfied one.

 "Foot"note 1: Too Many Birthdays.
-Hell, I'm still suffering from birthdaze.
+Heck, I'm still suffering from birthdaze.

 No comments: